sojungkim0917/cs50final/DESIGN.md

     The page has video reward for math level 1 test.
 Videoview is first declared from the layout.
 The media controller is created so that when the user touches the video, the controller pops up from the bottom of the screen.
 Then the URI for the video is set.
     The video starts upon arriving on the page.
 After finishing the video, little message comes up saying "Great work."
 If any error occurs during playing the video, the error message will come up.
+This page's layout is defined by the mathbeginnervideo.xml page in the layout folder.
     Used this tutorial to base code off of: http://abhiandroid.com/ui/videoview

 MathHome

-    This is where the user can choose which level of math test to take.
+    This is where the user can choose which level of math test to take.This page's layout is defined by the mathhome.xml page.

 MathInterVideo (SoJung)

     The page has video reward for math level 2 test.
 Videoview is first declared from the layout.
 The media controller is created so that when the user touches the video, the controller pops up from the bottom of the screen.
 Then the URI for the video is set.
     The video starts upon arriving on the page.
 After finishing the video, little message comes up saying "Great work."
 If any error occurs during playing the video, the error message will come up.
+This page's layout is defined by the mathintervideo.xml page in the layout folder.
     Used this tutorial to base code off of: http://abhiandroid.com/ui/videoview